EddyRock/EddyRock/README.md

 I am a Frontend Developer.
 I love programming, gaming, music and sport.

 As a software engineer, I enjoy using my obsessive attention to fun and details in development.
-I like to give an example "Just for fun" by Linus Torvalds, David Diamond.
-Make ur code better woth fun!
+Make ur code better with fun!

 **Talking about Personal Stuffs:**

-- 👨🏻‍💻 I’m currently working on my own site;
+- 👨🏻‍💻 I’m currently working on PetInfo;
-- ⚡ I’m currently speaking English and Ukrainian;
+- ⚡ I’m currently speaking English (B2) and Ukrainian (C2), Polish (A2).
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: eduardrudniev97@gmail.com;